TikTok Banned Countries List [Updated 2026 Data]

 On 17th December 2022, a temporary ban was announced by the Jordanian government in response to the death of a police officer while clashing with the protesters.

-The platform’s misuse and unwillingness to handle posts advocating violence and disruption was one major reason for the ban.
+The platform’s misuse and unwillingness to handle posts advocating violence and disruption were one major reason for the ban.

 16. Netherlands